pixlee/pixlee-ios-sdk/README.md

 * a timestamp showing when the photo was posted
 * the platform source of the photo (e.g. Instagram)
 * the photo's caption (if one is available)
-* any products associated with that photo
+* any products associated with that photo (displayed as a horizontal list of products)

 ### Example